elhumble/minION_species_ID/README.md

 >Tryp_F6
 TTCCGTCAACGGACGAGATCC
 ```
-- *If using a reference database, create a fasta file with your reference sequences and
+- If using a reference database, create a fasta file with your reference sequences and
- save it in the `data/blastdb` folder.*
+ save it into `data/blastdb`.
 This file is used during the Blast step.
-The reliability of the Blast species identification depends on
+The reliability of
+ the Blast species identification depends on the quality of this reference database -
-the quality of this reference database - curate carefully!
-Each sequence header should include
+ curate carefully!
+Each sequence header should include the sample name, species identifier,
-the sample name, species identifier, and barcoding gene, separated by spaces.
+ and barcoding gene, separated by spaces.

 ## Run the workflow <a name="runpipe"></a>

-### Inspect raw data <a name="raw"></a>
+### 1. Inspect raw data <a name="raw"></a>

-### Basecalling <a name="base"></a>
+### 2. Basecalling <a name="base"></a>

 ### Concatenate files <a name="cat"></a>